rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJwti0EOgCAMBO+8Yh8gPICvGA+iJEhMS2wbvq+op81mZpgimklxlZNEB2gWHQtcRuL54bMlIzV/rgNO6Aft3OX/yyuL5iZfB/jRRuStMEIIN17iHww=)

-In most cases this is a misunderstanding that a matrix combination can be specified at `runs-on:` directly.
+In most cases, this is a misunderstanding that a matrix combination can be specified at `runs-on:` directly.
 It should use `matrix:` and expand it with `${{ }}` at `runs-on:` to run the workflow on multiple runners.

 <a name="check-action-format"></a>